Installation Instructions

 brew install php-event

-Event Extension Explanation
+Event Extension Description

-Common Problems
+Common Issues

-CentOS System: yum remove libevent-devel && yum install libevent2-devel
+CentOS system: yum remove libevent-devel && yum install libevent2-devel

-Debian/Ubuntu System: apt-get remove libevent-dev && apt-get install libevent2-dev
+Debian/Ubuntu system: apt-get remove libevent-dev && apt-get install libevent2-dev